Room: C-Building, C-459

 B. FLEXIBLE CORE: 18 credits

-Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
+Select one course from each of the five flexible core categories AND one additional course from any flexible core category

+Students are advised to select one Urban Study course to complete college requirement.
 To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website.
 Note: Student can select only two courses from any one discipline.

 Courses | Credits |